<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=178113&amp;fmt=gif">

 Natural Light Southern California Courtroom - Fentress inc.

-In addition to the environmental quality advantages presented by the use of natural light the value in energy savings and sustainability can be considerable.
-The building managers for both the Iowa and Southern California courthouses assured me that the courtrooms used far less energy than a more traditional design that compensated for the lack of daylight with large globe light fixtures.
+In addition to the environmental quality advantages presented by using natural light, the value of energy savings and sustainability can be considerable.
+The building managers for the Iowa and Southern California courthouses assured me that the courtrooms used far less energy than a more traditional design that compensated for the lack of daylight with large globe light fixtures.

 A Balance with Natural Light and Security

 Unfortunately, in some courtrooms, windows may not be practical at all.
-It principally comes down to a balance between environmental quality and security.
+It principally comes down to balancing environmental quality and security.

-As I have stressed in the past, security is of paramount importance – no more so than in the courtroom.
-Court security officers go to great lengths to assure a secure and protected environment within the courtroom when proceedings are in session.
+As I have stressed in the past, security is paramount – no more so than in the courtroom.
+Court security officers go to great lengths to ensure a secure and protected environment within the courtroom when proceedings are in session.
 Permitting direct sightlines into a courtroom from a nearby public space or an adjacent building should be avoided.

-The emphasis on securing the courtroom environment often results in some limitations being placed on the extent of windows that may be used and on the resultant natural light that can enter a courtroom.
-In the Iowa courthouse, the courtrooms are all located at upper levels of the building and all face an adjacent river, leaving no opportunity for direct sightlines into the brightly lit courtrooms.
+The emphasis on securing the courtroom environment often results in some limitations on the extent of windows that may be used and on the resultant natural light that can enter a courtroom.
+In the Iowa courthouse, the courtrooms are all located at the upper levels of the building, and all face an adjacent river, leaving no opportunity for direct sightlines into the brightly lit courtrooms.

-The courtroom pictured above is in a courthouse located in the middle of an urban area and is surrounded by high- and mid-rise office buildings, creating considerable opportunity for direct sightlines.
-The “borrowed” light design of the courtrooms, successfully balances the desire for natural light with the need for security.
+The courtroom pictured above is in a courthouse located in the middle of an urban area.
+It is surrounded by high- and mid-rise office buildings, creating considerable opportunity for direct sightlines.
+The “borrowed” light design of the courtrooms successfully balances the desire for natural light with the need for security.

-At the other end of the spectrum, we have a courtroom with a large expanse of windows that face the public sidewalk and street.
+At the other end of the spectrum, we have a courtroom with large expanses of windows facing the public sidewalk and street.
 To compensate, window blinds must be used to hide the judge’s bench and jury box from public view.
-This in effect negates the possibility of using natural light during court proceedings.
+This effectively negates the possibility of using natural light during court proceedings.

 Natural Light Colorado Courthouse Exterior